anthonylangsworth/FCMS/README.md

 Fleet Carrier Management System (FCMS) is an EDMC plug-in that automatically reports fleet carrier jumps to https://fleetcarrier.space.
 This website tracks fleet carrier movements and locations, optionally back to a squadron Discord.

-This plug-in is based off the Fuel Rats EDMC plug-in, given my inability to find their git repo.
+This plug-in is based off the Fuel Rats EDMC plug-in written by Absolver for https://github.com/FuelRats/FCMS.
 I am not the original author.
 I merely added an MSI installer and decluttered the main window display.

 # Installation and Upgrade